 In this project we collaborate with the local Foundation Saint Martin Utrecht and the international Centre culturel Européen Saint Martin de Tours, supported by the European Council, to investigate the historical development and actual significance of local and European heritage, in particular of the local patron saint in historical and present-day programmes of urban culture and citizenship formation.
 Within the European network the focus is on the symbolic and universal meaning of sharing (partage citoyen), translated into concrete and contemporary forms of sharing cultural, ecological, and humanitarian goods and values.

 The urban patron saint Martin and performative expressions of urban citizenship in past and present are further thematized in a public conference entitled A Miracle of Saint Martin: A Prosperous City, organised in 2022 at the occasion of the 900th anniversary of the Utrecht charter issued in 1122.
-The conference is a collaboration between the Citizenship Discourses-project, Gregorian Chant Choir Utrecht, musicologist Leo Lousberg and his Gregoriusfundatie, Utrecht University Library Special Collections, Uitgeverij Verloren, Centre culturel européen Saint Martin de Tours and Stichting Sint Maarten Utrecht.
-The conference will be framed by the full performance (from First Vespers on Sunday, July 3 July through to Second Vespers on Monday, July 4) of the chants that bishop Radbod (899/900-917) composed for the feast-day commemorating the translatio of Martin’s relics on July 4, newly installed on the Utrecht festive calendar by Radbod (UBU Hs 406).
-The day will be closed with the festive presentation of a book written on the medieval and present-day performative cult of St Martin in the city of Utrecht, including a full translation of Radboud’s Libellus de miraculo sancti Martini.
-In addition, the website will be launched streaming the audio-visual recording of the full Office for Martini translatio.
+The preparation of this conference is a collaboration between the Citizenship Discourses-project with various partners within the city and University of Utrecht.
+The conference will present the book Het wonder van Sint Maarten.
+Utrecht, een gelukkige stad.
+The conference was framed by the full performance (from First Vespers on Sunday, July 3rd to Second Vespers on Monday, July 4th) of the chants that bishop Radbod of Utrecht (899/900-917) composed for the festive commemoration of the translatio of Martin’s relics on July 4th.
+This liturgical commemoration was installed on the Utrecht festive calendar by Radbod (UBU Hs 406).
+The day will be closed with the presentation of the book.
+The website of Het Utrechts Archief will host the audio-visual recording of the full Office for Martini translatio.
 For more information about the project, click here (in Dutch).